Legislation and accessibility planning

 The latest Accessibility Plan is based on information contained in the Accessibility for Ontarians with Disabilities Act, 2005, which aims to remove and prevent barriers for people with disabilities.
 The Act includes five standards: customer service, information and communications, transportation, employment, and built environment.

 View the Region’s most current Accessibility Plan here.

-For more information about the Accessibility for Ontarians with Disabilities Act, please visit the Ontario Ministry of Community and Social Services.
+For more information about the Accessibility for Ontarians with Disabilities Act, please visit the Ministry of Economic Development, Trade and Employment website.